abarker/typped/doc/sphinx_docs/dispatching.rst

 TODO: maybe make non-subclass version the example.... less confusing to newbies.

+TODO: the whole extending_prattparser.rst file may be moot if the example here just does it.... consolidate somehow (not much in that file yet, anyway)

 In this example the `PrattParser` class is extended by defining a subclass with additional methods.
 It is not strictly necessary to create a subclass, however.
 You would just rename the `self` variable to something like `parser`